 - The potency incorrect, or

-- It has been given too frequently
+- It has been given more often than needed.

 This similar (homeopathic) aggravation occurs as the overly strong effects of the remedy combine with your existing symptoms.